philipturner/metal-benchmarks/README.md

  - `discard` an input operand you don't need cached.
 Its value won't change; don't write back to the register file.
  - `discard` an output operand.
 This is generally a bad idea.
  - Default for an input operand.
 Write the unmodified register back to the cache (terrible idea).
  - Default for an output operand.
-Write the modified register back to the cache (costly).
+Write the modified register back to the cache.
  - `cache` an input operand.
 Save time on future instructions that depend on this.
  - `cache` an output operand.
+This makes the difference between my graph for ILP = 1, and ILP = 4.

 </details>